-Roller Blades, Wheeled Shoes, Scooters, and Skateboards
+Roller Blades, Wheeled Shoes, Scooters and Skateboards

-Students may not use roller blades, wheeled shoes, scooters, and/or skateboards (and similar equipment) on the school grounds during school hours.
+Students may not use roller blades, wheeled shoes, scooters and/or skateboards (and similar equipment) on the school grounds during school hours.
 Exception: an approved activity in Physical Education class.

-Gum, Candy
+Gum and Candy

 Gum and candy should be left at home.
 Students are not allowed to bring gum and candy to school unless invited to for a classroom reward.
-Students who are repeat offenders will be given consequences at the discretion of the teacher/administration.